ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/07-performance-analysis.md

 ## Performance analysis {#sorting-1:performance-analysis}

 ::: TODO
-- Prio 2: add figure next to the pseudocode showing the array and the variables in the middle of running
+- Prio 1: Rewrite sections - currently the are just copy-pasted from other parts
 :::